francescobbo/rails_bootstrap/README.md

 Remove the `rename` gem from the Gemfile and run `bundle` again.

 Log in to New Relic, create a new app and put the received newrelic.yml file in the config directory.

+When you're ready to deploy remember to configure Capistrano in the `config/deploy.rb` file and `config/deploy/production.rb` file.
+For help use the [official documentation](https://github.com/capistrano/capistrano).
+By default, unicorn has been configured to listen on a socket.
+Install nginx and configure it to act as a proxy on that socket.
+This method has a few advantages like fast redirects, easy caching, SSL, multisite configuration and direct static asset access.
+If however you just want to expose Unicorn to the world, change the `config/unicorn/production.rb` to listen on port 80. __This is not recommended__.

+Then run

+    cap production deploy

 Enjoy.